 Access

-On arrival you must present your Defence Common Access Card at the Access Control Point located on Ingham Road (at the Pilkington Street intersection).
+On arrival visitors must present their Defence Common Access Card at the Access Control Point located on Ingham Road at the Pilkington Street intersection.

 Visiting hours